asmac-org/org.asmac.paymentdescriptionmembership/README.md

 In an ideal world, the other spots that reference `Member Signup and Renewal` as text for that contribution page would also indicate the signup or renewal with the selected membership type.
 If that happens—where the `description` ends up with that information—then this extension will no longer be needed for this feature and it would work across all payment processors.

 This has only been tested with the [Stripe extension](https://lab.civicrm.org/extensions/stripe) 6.8.2 and CiviCRM 5.61 with the Core [PayPal Web Standard](https://docs.civicrm.org/sysadmin/en/latest/setup/payment-processors/paypal-standard/) payment processors.
 Expect that it'll probably work with the other Core PayPal payment processors.
+Will need modifications to work with other payment processors.

 The extension is licensed under [BSD-2-Clause](LICENSE.txt).